Texas Health and Human Services Commission

 - provides a completed Form H1836-B, Medical Release/Physician's Statement, that is no more than six months old.
 Form H1836-B must establish that the family member's disability is expected to last more than 180 days and that the applicant is needed in the home to care for the family member with a disability.

-- is listed as the primary caregiver in the care plan for the family member with a disability's care plan for family members receiving Community Care Services through the HHSC Long-Term Care Services programs.
+- is listed as the primary caregiver in the care plan for the family member with a disability, for family members receiving HHSC Long-term Services and Supports.

 - provides a completed Form H1836-B that is no more than six months old and indicates the applicant is needed in the home to care for the family member certified for SSI.